wmcooper2/issue-tracker/progress.md

 ## June

+### 24th
+60 - Dealing with interruptions every 5 to 8 minutes, I think I was able to get something done in this hour.
+The biggest obstacle to progress is these small interruptions (wife) because they break concentration and the "flow" that you get into.
+It takes a lot of effort to get back into that...
+I think I was able to get half way to a working solution on the dates updating properly in the details below the issues table.
+The date format is correct, but the times update to the point where you refresh the page, but don't update when you click the home button from the edit-issue form page (they are blank).
+I edited the code to try and get it to show the dates based on the saved/created times, but that's not working (...distractions) however the app does not crash anymore when clicking the home button from the edit-issue or add-issue form pages.

 ### 23rd
 60 - working with dates in javascript is one of those things that causes headaches.
 I went over it in detail a year ago, but haven't used it since.
 I remember a lot, but there are still some quirks that escape memory.
 That and I need to figure out why my detail pane's datesare not calculating properly (been putting it off because dates are so wierd in javascript).
 20 - read about selection menus and added one to <AppHeader> component.